Tyrone and Monaghan draw at Healy Park

 Beggan, who was a central character in last year's provincial showpiece, was increasingly influential for Seamus McEnaney's side.

-Early in the second half, the Scotstown keeper kicked a free to bring Monaghan back to within one before Conor McCarthy made it seven points apiece with a well-judged effort.
+Early in the second half, the Scotstown keeper kicked a free to bring Monaghan back to within one after Ryan McAnespie had responded to a Liam Rafferty point, with Conor McCarthy making it seven points apiece with a well-judged effort.

-And after Liam Rafferty failed to find the back of the net for Tyrone following a slick move involving Michael McKernan and another debutant in Conor Shields, Beggan was allowed to advance to the Red Hands' 20-metre line before slotting the ball between the posts for his first-ever score from play for Monaghan.
+And after Rafferty failed to find the back of the net for Tyrone following a slick move involving Michael McKernan and another debutant in Conor Shields, Beggan was allowed to advance unchecked before receiving Dessie Ward's pass and firing over for his first-ever score from play for Monaghan.

-That put the Farney men ahead for the first time, and while Tyrone restored their slender advantage through Morgan and Darren McCurry, substitute Conor McManus found his range to draw the visitors level once more.
+That put the Farney men ahead for the first time, and while Tyrone restored their slender advantage through Morgan and Darren McCurry, substitute Conor McManus found his range on his first outing in 2022 to draw the visitors level once more with five minutes remaining.

 As conditions worsened and with the game having become littered with fouls, McGeary was shown his second yellow card but, despite injury-time incidents at both ends during a breathless finale, neither side managed to land the winning score.